Down House: 1996 to present: restored house and garden

 Down House was acquired in 1996 by English Heritage, with a grant from the Wellcome Trust.
 It was restored with funds raised by the Natural History Museum from many trusts, and from a grant from the Heritage Lottery Fund, and reopened to the public in April 1998.
 In 2009, the Darwin Bicentenary Project created a new exhibition on the first floor of the house, telling the story of Darwin's life and work.
 A video guide outside focuses on how Darwin used his garden as an outdoor laboratory and features clips from David Attenborough, Professor Steve Jones and Melvyn Bragg.
 Darwin's notebooks were digitised using Turning the Pages software and put online.

 Down House and the surrounding area has been nominated by the UK government's Department for Culture, Media and Sport (DCMS) to become a World Heritage Site.
 It originally went through public consultation in 2006 and a decision had been expected in the last three days of June 2007.
 However, ICOMOS warned the DCMS that the House might not meet the criteria for scientific sites on the register, and so in May 2007, the DCMS announced that it was withdrawing the bid with the intention of resubmitting it later.
 The bid was resubmitted unsuccessfully in January 2009.

 The master bedroom was restored, and opened to the public for the first time in June 2016.
 The restoration included a reconstruction of the Darwins' collection of fine art prints, with Biblical scenes by Raphael, Titian, and Sebastiano del Piombo, as well as a Raphael self-portrait in the bedroom, and a self-portrait by Leonardo da Vinci in Darwin's study together with portraits of Charles Lyell and Erasmus Darwin.

 Visiting

-Down House, its garden and grounds are open to the public and English Heritage members.
-It is open daily from April to the end of October; from November until the end of March, on weekends only.
+Down House, its garden and grounds are open to the public daily from April to October; from November through to March, it opens on weekends.
 The house and garden undergoes routine conservation work during its closed periods.

 The house can be reached by public transport from central London, as it is located within Transport for London travel Zone 6.
 The 146 bus service from Bromley North railway station (daily) terminates nearby at Downe Village, and the R8 bus from Orpington railway station (excluding Sundays) stops on request outside Down House.
 The closest Tramlink station is New Addington.